Joeboy/oxynth/README.md

 I may well have forgotten things, in which case please file a github issue!

-Side note: A bit inconveniently, embassy-rs doesn't support host mode usb or gapless audio "out-of-the-box", so I had to [patch](https://github.com/Joeboy/embassy/tree/usb-mid-host-plus-pio-dma-ping-pong) it for those.
+~~Side note: A bit inconveniently, embassy-rs doesn't support host mode usb or gapless audio "out-of-the-box", so I had to [patch](https://github.com/Joeboy/embassy/tree/usb-mid-host-plus-pio-dma-ping-pong) it for those.
 Thanks to holly-hacker and dobrowolski-lukasz for doing the actual work.
-Fortunately it turns out it's easy to update the cargo deps to automatically use crates from the patched branch, so I've done that now.
+Fortunately it turns out it's easy to update the cargo deps to automatically use crates from the patched branch, so I've done that now.~~ Seems like it all works with mainline embassy now.

 ## The future / TODO